-Orchid Beach, Fraser Island is the last little village area as you make your way north up 75 Mile Beach, so it is another good place to stop for any needed supplies.
+Orchid Beach is the last little village area as you make your way north up 75 Mile Beach, so it is another good place to stop for any needed supplies.
 The General Store sells a range of grocery items, petrol, alcohol, and a bar that sells meals.

 Orchid Beach is actually one of the largest residential areas on the island and so you’ll find plenty of holiday accommodation such as Eliza Fraser Eco Lodge, Orchid Beach Apartments, Waddy Lodge, Hakuna Matata, Fraser Forever, Orchid Beach Retreat and White Wave.
 There are also quite a few options on Airbnb.

 The roads around Orchid Beach are super soft and sandy – so be extra careful while driving around here.